kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 <blockquote class="content--blockquote-margin">
 Why do we keep making the build and deploy setups more complex than the apps we're deploying?
 </blockquote>
-I don't know if the build process is "more complex" but I think it's more complex than it was before.
+I don't know if the build process is "more complex" but I know it's more complex than it was before.
 And Welch's response to the comment was proper: it terms of the complexity, "it depends on what you're building."

 This is the current state of JavaScript development.
 The language is used to create both web <em>and</em> native apps, both of which need complex functionality that can be efficiently created libs and frameworks.

+webpack requires more set up then its predecessors, <a href="https://gruntjs.com/">Grunt</a> and <a href="https://gulpjs.com/">Gulp</a> in particular.
+But it optimizes any framework or library code in your app, allowing you to use those things productively.

+I'm talking about performance again: the webpack, code-splitting and JavaScript cost article links above discuss things that have become <em>de facto</em> standards in web app development.
+I get that implementing all this takes more work and effort than before, but this is the world we live in.

+<h2>Conclusion</h2>
+When discussing JavaScript frameworks and libraries, I believe that only <em>real</em> reason to reject them is their potential performance problems.
+And we have ways to solve these problems.

+With these solves in place, we JS developers should embrace them if we can.
+We'll build better products faster...nothing wrong with that.